eclipse-sumo/sumo/docs/web/docs/Netedit/editModesNetwork.md

 Inspecting a connection.
 Note that check box "Show connections" is enabled.

 ![](../images/GNEConnections4b.png)
-Connections can be inspected through inspection of their **from** lane or it's corresponding edge.
+Connections can be inspected through inspection of their **from** lane or its corresponding edge.

 ### Changing connections